- Partnership development

 90% of students report that they would recommend an SCP course to their peers.
 Top skills students report gaining from SCP projects include:

 - Collaboration and teamwork skills

 How can your course participate?

-SCP facilitates a project scoping process with you and our partner to adapt the scope and scale of a project (or project component) to your course's opportunities and constraints.
+SCP leads a collaborative project scoping process with you and our partner to adapt the scope and scale of a project (or project component) to your course's opportunities and constraints.
 Project integration can range from a single assignment to a semester-long project.
 No course's contribution is too small.

-If you're interested in integrating an SCP project (or a component of a project) into your course, contact Dr. Maria Dahmus to set up a time to meet to learn more about our SCP partners, available projects, and the project scoping process.
+If you're interested in integrating an SCP project (or a component of a project) into your course, contact Dr. Maria Dahmus, SCP Director, to set up a time to meet to learn more about our SCP partners, available projects, and the project scoping process.
 This is not a commitment to participate.

 If a project (or project component) seems like a good fit for your course, SCP will arrange and facilitate a meeting with you and our partner to discuss the project purpose, adapt the scale and scope of the project to your course's opportunities and constraints, and discuss questions to be investigated, data needs, timeline, and deliverables.

 The purpose of this meeting is to collaboratively create a good match between the project and your course by adapting the project to ensure that it:

 - enriches your course's learning objectives through real-world application of course content,

 - is at a level and scale appropriate for your course and time constraints,